mxie/close-outdated-issues-action/README.md

 # close-outdated-issues-action

-A GitHub Action that closes issues whose titles include a date that's in the past.
+A GitHub Action that closes issues whose titles contain a date that has passed.

-Dates are assumed to be in the format of `MM-DD-YY[YY]` where `-` could be any delimeter.
+The following date formats are supported:

+- `YYYY-MM-DD`
+- `YY-MM-DD`

+where,

+- the leading zero for `MM` and `DD` is optional to represent months January through September.
+- the separator (`-` in the examples) can be any character.

 ## Usage